But there is a limit on how much you can get, so how much can you pay into your pension and still get tax relief?

 To carry forward unused annual allowance from a tax year, you must have been a member of a registered pension at some point in that tax year.
 If you were a member of such a scheme in each of the last three tax years but haven’t had any pension contributions paid in your name, you could potentially put in £160,000 this year.

-To get tax relief on such a high personal contribution in one tax year, you would have to have earnings to justify that contributions or – more likely – the contributions will be paid by your employer.
+To get tax relief on such a high personal contribution in one tax year, you would have to have earnings to justify that contribution or – more likely – the contributions will be paid by your employer.
 (Please remember tax benefits are subject to change and individual circumstances.)

 Talk to a professional adviser if you’re a high earner